 The Archaeological Survey of India has never investigated the origins of early Christian churches in India in the same way that it has studied old mosques and other Muslim monuments, but this work has been done by German scholars and awaits translation and publication in English.
 It shows that most sixteenth and seventeenth century churches in India contain temple rubble and are built on temple sites.
-The destruction of one of these temples, the ancient first Kapaleeswara Temple on the Mylapore beach, is reviewed here because of its inexorable link with the legend of St. Thomas in Madras.
+The destruction of one of these temples, the ancient Kapaleeswara Temple on the Mylapore beach, is reviewed here because of its inexorable link with the legend of St. Thomas in Madras.

 1. Another famous book of this kind is Levi’s psychic and sententious “transcription from the Akashic Records”, of 1908, called The Aquarian Gospel of Jesus the Christ.

 2. A. Faber-Kaiser, in Jesus Died in Kashmir, claims that Moses is buried on Mt.
-Niltoop near Bandipur, Kashmir, Jesus in the Roza Bal in Srinagar, Mary in Murree, Pakistan, and that Thomas was cremated in Mylapore.
-There are half a dozen books on this curious Indian sojourn of Jesus published today by different authors.
+Niltoop near Bandipur, Kashmir, Jesus in the Roza Bal Dargarh in Srinagar, Mary in Murree, Pakistan, and that Thomas was cremated in Mylapore.
+There are half a dozen books on this fictitious Indian sojourn of Jesus published today by different authors.